Mechsoft-Limited/iniswap-document/help/faq.md

 ## Where can I check the Analytics?

-You can check the analytics of iniswap by click on the "Analytics" tab on the top menu or by clicking the link below.
+You can check the analytics of Iniswap by click on the "Analytics" tab on the top menu or by clicking the link below.

 Analytics: [https://iniswap.info/](https://iniswap.info)

-## Is iniswap protected from flashloan attacks?
+## Is Iniswap protected from flashloan attacks?

 iniswap's vault has anti-flashloan protection. iniswap’s INI token isn’t vulnerable to flash loan attacks.
 Unlike vulnerable tokens, INI token minting is predefined, and can’t be adjusted in a single transaction.
 Ownership cannot be transferred outside of MasterChef contract.

 iniswap’s other smart contracts, like IFO and AutoPool, are protected as well; they prevent other contracts from interacting with them, reducing the scope of vector attacks.

-## Can I join the iniswap team?
+## Can I join the Iniswap team?

 Check the [Become a Chef](https://docs.iniswap.finance/hiring/become-a-chef) area for information on open positions we're looking to fill.